drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.core/01.conditions/docs.md

   creating a promotion that applies to orders of at least 5 products.
   Use: [OrderItemQuantity - Total discounted product quantity](https://cgit.drupalcode.org/commerce/tree/modules/promotion/src/Plugin/Commerce/Condition/OrderItemQuantity.php)
   This use case will be used as an example for the rest of this tutorial.
-  Note: This use case will only be fully realized when the new promotion is given a coupon and the coupon is applied to an order during checkout.
+  Note: This condition will only be fully realized when the new promotion is given a coupon and the coupon is applied to an order during checkout.

   ![Screenshot of add Promotion UI](promotion-example.png)

-Minimum requirements to build a condition:
+Creating Conditions
 ---

-As you can see from comparing [ConditionInterface](https://cgit.drupalcode.org/commerce/tree/src/Plugin/Commerce/Condition/ConditionInterface.php) with [ConditionBase](https://cgit.drupalcode.org/commerce/tree/src/Plugin/Commerce/Condition/ConditionBase.php), there is only one function required when extending ConditionBase to fulfill the ConditionInterface definition of ***evaluate***.
+As you can see from comparing [ConditionInterface](https://cgit.drupalcode.org/commerce/tree/src/Plugin/Commerce/Condition/ConditionInterface.php) with [ConditionBase](https://cgit.drupalcode.org/commerce/tree/src/Plugin/Commerce/Condition/ConditionBase.php), there is only one function required when extending ConditionBase to fulfill the ConditionInterface definition of ***->evaluate()***.

 ```
 interface ConditionInterface extends ConfigurablePluginInterface, PluginFormInterface, PluginInspectionInterface {